deco-sites/wedigi-moda/README.md

-# Fashion starter by deco.cx
+# Storefront starter by deco.cx

-A fully featured starter to help you customize and deploy an ecommerce website in minutes.
+A fully featured starter to help you customize and deploy an ecommerce website. in minutes.

 <div style="display: flex; justify-content: center; width: 100%">